5 Inspiring Remarketing Ad Examples

 The great thing about remarketing ads is that they can target customers who made a purchase in the past as well as those who left your website without making a purchase at all.

-Now let’s take a look at some remarketing ads examples that can inspire your digital marketing campaigns for 2021.
+Now let’s take a look at some remarketing ads examples that can inspire your digital marketing campaigns.

 Why it Works: Booking.com is a global travel agency that operates online, connecting users with homestays, flights, hotels, car rentals and additional travel services.